jacquessham/ScotchWhisky/README.md

 This project is aimed to build a content-based recommendation system to help Scotch whisky salesmen to recommend Scotch Whisky to a customer based on the quantified quality of the Scotch whiskies.
 <br><br>
-If you would like to understand the steps how the recommendation system is built, please refer to the [Report](/Report).
-If you would like to read it in the Medium post, you may refer to the <a href="https://towardsdatascience.com/recommending-scotch-whisky-ea440c2eb289">Medium Post</a>
+Please refer to [Report](/Report) to understand the process of how the recommendation system is built.
+Also, there is a Medium Post to talk about this project.
+If you would like to read the Medium post, you may refer to the <a href="https://towardsdatascience.com/recommending-scotch-whisky-ea440c2eb289">link</a>
 <br><br>
-Here are the brief structure of this repositories.
+Here are the brief structure of this repository.

 ## Data
 The original data is downloaded from <a href="https://www.kaggle.com/koki25ando/scotch-whisky-dataset">Kaggle</a> which obtained the data set from WhiskyClassified.com.